it-is-me-mario/MARIO/README.rst

 **MARIO** is a python package for handling input-output tables and models inspired by `Pymrio  <https://github.com/IndEcol/pymrio>`_ .
 MARIO aims to provide a *simple* & *intuitive* API for common IO tasks without needing in-depth programming knowledge.
-MARIO supporst automatic parsing of different structured tables such EXIOBASE, EORA, EUROSTAT in different formats namely:
+MARIO supporst automatic parsing of different structured tables such EXIOBASE, EORA, EUROSTAT, and FIGARO in different formats namely:

 * Single region
 * Multi region